openshift/image-based-install-operator/README.md

-# cluster-relocation-service
+# image-based-install-operator
-Configure relocated SNO clusters
+Provide site configuration to Single Node OpenShift clusters to complete installation

 ## Description
-The cluster-relocation-service creates ISO images containing cluster configuration and optionally attaches them to relocated remote clusters using a BMH
+The image-based-install-operator creates ISO images containing cluster configuration and optionally attaches them to remote clusters using a BMH

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.